How to Ensure Your Child Stays Safe Online

 Limit access to the internet

 Spending too much time online can negatively impact your child’s health.
-Aside from internet addiction, physical inactivity can lead to various problems, such as:
+Aside from internet and social media addiction, physical inactivity can lead to various problems, such as:

 - Childhood obesity;